TITLE 23: EDUCATION AND CULTURAL RESOURCES

 Private corporation, limited liability company, or other entity that is initially incorporated or organized under domestic laws other than the laws of this State, if required, and initially operated outside the State; or

-"Region" refers to a geographical area within which an institution may operate a unit of instruction and is not limited to the site within the region where the institution initially applied.
+"Region" refers to a geographic area within which an institution may operate a unit of instruction and is not limited to the site within the region where the institution initially applied.
 A region consists of one or more coterminous community college districts.
 The community college districts are also property taxing districts established as provided in 110 ILCS 805/Art.
 III.
 The ten regions, described by community college district and community college district numbers, are as follows (see also Illustration A):

 "North Suburban Region (1)" consists of the Lake County (532), Oakton (535), and William R. Harper (512) community college districts;